Proiect-ASC/riscv-emulator/README.md

 ### Assembler

 ###### Assembler description:
 The assembler was fun to write and it came with its unique challenges.
-We chose to employ a Definite Finite Automaton (DFA) for the lexer part of it, because it is a robust implementation and does not leave room for errors that could arrise from naive string operations.
+We chose to employ a Deterministic Finite Automaton (DFA) for the lexer part of it, because it is a robust implementation and does not leave room for errors that could arrise from naive string operations.
 After the input file is tokenized by the lexer, we chose to write a simple parser that validates the input and makes sure that every instruction has appropriate parameters.
 This step was